ezra-bible-app/ezra-bible-app/BUILD.md

 ### Setup and build

-1. Clone Ezra Bible Software from git repo or unpack sources from release
+1. Clone Ezra Bible App from git repo or unpack sources from release
-2. Install Ezra Bible Software dependencies by running this commmand in the project dir: `npm install`
+2. Install Ezra Bible App dependencies by running this commmand in the project dir: `npm install`
 3. Rebuild C/C++ dependencies by running this command in the project dir: `npm run rebuild`

-After performing these steps you can run Ezra Bible Software by running this command in the project dir: `npm start`
+After performing these steps you can run Ezra Bible App by running this command in the project dir: `npm start`

 ### Creating a release directory

 To create a release directory that contains all necessary files, run the following command in the project dir: `npm run package-mac`

-After the process is completed you will find a new directory `<project-dir>/release/Ezra Bible Software-darwin-x64/`.
+After the process is completed you will find a new directory `<project-dir>/release/Ezra Bible App-darwin-x64/`.
-In that directory you find an application package named `Ezra Bible Software.app`.
+In that directory you find an application package named `Ezra Bible App.app`.

 ### Signing and notarizing the app

 Prerequisite: Apple Developer account

-Before you can sign and notarize Ezra Bible Software on macOS you need to have the code signing certificates from your Apple developer account available on your Mac.
+Before you can sign and notarize Ezra Bible App on macOS you need to have the code signing certificates from your Apple developer account available on your Mac.

-To sign and notarize Ezra Bible Software run the following commands in the project dir.
+To sign and notarize Ezra Bible App run the following commands in the project dir.

 `npm run sign-mac`